-Eurovision Song Contest fans await grand final in Kiev
+Portugal's Salvador Sobral wins Eurovision Song Contest

 But Ukraine was determined to host as expected and organizers announced earlier this month that all the tickets for the grand final had sold out.

 Heavy security is in place in Kiev for the event in the city's International Exhibition Center.

+One dignitary, however, won't be president.
+Ukrainian President Petro Poroshenko canceled his visit to the final after deadly shelling in the east of the country Saturday, according to his official Facebook account.
+Four civilians were killed and one seriously wounded by shelling in the town of Avdiivka on Saturday evening, the country's Anti-Terrorist Operation press center said.

 Some have remarked that the Eurovision Village, where visiting fans can gather to watch the shows live on big screens, is in central Khreshchatyk Street and Independence Square, scene of bloody protests little more than three years ago.

 But the contest's many fans, some so dedicated that they travel each year to the host city, are ready for the big finale.